Godzilla Vs Kong Might Skip Theatrical Release, Hit Streaming Service Instead

 Image Credit: HBO Max

-With the latest announcement of Wonder Woman 1984 heading to HBO Max, we have a feeling that this will work as an experiment for the streaming service.
+With the latest announcement of the Wonder Woman 1984 release on HBO Max, we have a feeling that this will work as an experiment for the streaming service.
 If the film does well, then they have no reason not to go for it when it comes to the Godzilla vs Kong release!

 Readers, what do you think?
 Should HBO Max release Godzilla vs Kong on the streaming platform, or head to theaters instead?
 Let us know your thoughts in the comments!